Zelgunn/CustomKerasLayers/README.md

 # Custom Keras Layers
+Now updated for TF2.0 (and tf.keras).

 ## Table of Contents
     1. Layers
-    2. ResBlocks
+    2. ResBlock
         a.
 Fixup Initialization
     3. Spatial Tranformer
         a.
 Usage

 ## Layers
-Now updated for TF2.0 (and tf.keras).

 Layers:
 - ResBlock